 Causes the formation of round, coin-shaped spots on the skin

-The eczema bumps that develop with atopic dermatitis can be very itchy.
+Eczema bumps that develop with atopic dermatitis can be very itchy.
 They tend to leak fluid and crust over when scratched.

 Eczema in kids is common.
 In fact, at least one in ten children has atopic dermatitis.
 Baby eczema typically shows up as crusty, flaky patches on a child’s cheeks, forehead, and around the mouth.
 In young schoolchildren, the eczema rash of atopic dermatitis usually appears on the neck, around the eyes, or on the backs of their knees.

 Treatment depends largely on the cause of the dermatitis, its location on the skin, and its severity.
-Atopic dermatitis treatment typically involves the use of medications that relieve itching or prevent the immune system from overreacting, lifestyle changes, and light therapy.
+Atopic dermatitis treatment typically involves the use of medications that relieve itching or prevent the immune system from overreacting to lifestyle changes, and light therapy.
 Medications may include antihistamines, hydrocortisone, and immunosuppressants.
 Eczema cream can deliver these medications directly to the problem area.
 Lifestyle changes focus on reducing stress.
 Light therapy, also known as phototherapy, uses ultraviolet (UV) light to decrease inflammation, treat skin rash, and alleviate itching.

 The specific treatment plan depends largely on the type of eczema.
 For example, dyshidrotic eczema treatment may include moisturizing creams and lotions, steroid ointment, creams to reduce inflammation, oral steroids, treatment with UV light, and even drainage of very large blisters.

-Lifestyle changes, such as reducing your stress and getting more sleep, can reduce the likelihood of an eczema flare up.
+Lifestyle changes, such as reducing your stress and getting more sleep, can reduce the likelihood of an eczema flare-up.
 Avoiding irritants, such as harsh chemicals, can help.

 For more information on eczema, contact a skincare professional.
 You do not have to live with the discomfort of eczema – treatment can help reduce redness, itching, and other symptoms of atopic dermatitis.